-- 6.21 To receive regular updates on Information Governance compliance (including uptake and completion of data security training), data breaches and any related issues and risks. - 6.22 To review the annual Senior Information Risk Owner (SIRO) report, the submission for the Data Security and Protection Toolkit and relevant reports and action plans. - 6.23 To receive reports on audits to assess information and Information Technology security arrangements, including the annual Data Security and Protection Toolkit audit. - 6.24 To provide assurance to the Board that there is an effective framework in place for the management of risks associated with information governance.
+- 6.22 To receive regular updates on information governance compliance (including uptake and completion of data security training), data breaches and any related issues and risks. - 6.23 To review the annual Senior Information Risk Owner (SIRO) report, the submission for the Data Security and Protection Toolkit and relevant reports and action plans. - 6.24 To receive reports on audits to assess information and Information Technology security arrangements, including the annual Data Security and Protection Toolkit audit.

-2 https://cfa.nhs.uk/resources/downloads/standards/NHS Fraud Standards for Commissioners 2020 v1.2.pdf
+2 https://cfa.nhs.uk/resources/downloads/standards/NHS_Fraud_Standards_for_Commissioners_2020_v1.2.pdf